sca-opdir/sca-opdir.github.io/pages/mydoc/mydoc_Mendix_autres_infos.md

   - Anytime you are performing a calculation (with numbers, dates, etc.) always be sure to check for empty values before performing the calculation.
 This is particularly important when using On Change microflows.
 9. Annotate your work and test, test, test.

 * Medium article : [Common UX mistakes everyone still makes 2.0](https://uxplanet.org/common-ux-mistakes-everyone-still-makes-2-0-c320bb07b21d)

-- rule of thum about whitespace
+- rule of thumb about whitespace
 The more often a page is used, the less whitespace it should have.
 The less often a page is used, the more whitespace it can have.

 - tables vs. layout grids